T

 landmark

-• Allow ample time for the grounds and the cathedral.
+• Allow ample time to explore the grounds and enjoy the views.

 ~120 min